 Last week, DHS S&T marked the 15-year anniversary of cooperation with the United Kingdom for collaborative research and development efforts aimed at both nations’ mutual homeland security challenges.

 DHS S&T has awarded $198,642 to Transmute Industries, Inc. based in Austin, TX to develop a proof-of-concept application for Customs and Border Protection (CBP) to support increased transparency, automation and security in processing the importation of raw materials such as steel, timber and diamonds raw goods entering the United States.

-The DHS SBIR program will engage with small businesses in the research and development domain Aug.
-12–16, 2019, as part of the Southwest leg of the National SBIR 2019 Road Tour.
+Florida and Puerto Rico small businesses in the research and development domain will have an opportunity to meet with DHS SBIR program next week as part of the National SBIR 2019 Road Tour.